symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 Is it possible without aggregate transactions?
 **********************************************

-**It is not secure**, since something of the next list could happen:
+**It is not secure**, since any event of the next list may happen:

-- The buyer doesn't pay.
+- The buyer does not pay.
-- The seller doesn't send the virtual goods.
+- The seller does not send the virtual goods.

 .. |escrow_wikipedia| raw:: html